 - It has a left-handed thread, so it’s going to turn it the “wrong” way.

 - Before you start unscrewing it you need to loosen the set screw in it.
 That was my dumb mistake.
 Even though I’ve seen it many times I still forgot it was there because it was facing away from me when I inserted the pin to lock the spindle.
 Luckily, I stopped turning the wrench before I did any real damage.

 Disclaimer: This is an overview.
 These instructions are not meant to replace the ones that come with your belt drive kit.
 Continue reading How-to: Install a belt-drive on a mini-mill

 It looks like Adam mounted the sensor in the spindle cap and is using putty to hold the magnet on the spindle.
 I would have done it a little differently.

 Here’s an idea I haven’t seen before.
 Adam made a very inexpensive tachometer for his variable speed X2 mini-mill using a cyclometer (bicycle speedometer).
-Almost any wired cyclometer will work and you should be able find one with a nice big display for less than $15.
-(You probably don’t want to get one that has a wireless sensor because they’re more expensive, you’ll have an extra battery to replace occasionally and you might get erroneous readings caused by the receiver picking up electrical noise from your motor).
+Almost any wired cyclometer will work and you should be able find one with a nice big display for about $15 or less.
+(You probably don’t want to get a wireless cyclometer because they’re more expensive, you’ll have an extra battery to replace occasionally, and you might get erroneous readings caused by the receiver picking up electrical noise from your motor).

 Someone left a comment with a link to a tutorial on Instructables with more details about making one of these.
 The author, Jose, explains that you basically just have to glue the magnet that comes with the cyclometer to your spindle and somehow mount the sensor within about a 1/4-inch of the magnet when it spins around.